avtzis/awesome-linux-ricing/README.md

 - [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) - Collection of nerd fonts.
 - [font-patcher](https://github.com/ryanoasis/nerd-fonts?tab=readme-ov-file#font-patcher) - Patch your own fonts.
-- [getnf](https://github.com/getnf/getnf) - A helpful tool to install Nerd Fonts.
+- [getnf](https://github.com/getnf/getnf) - Helpful tool to install Nerd Fonts.

 > [!TIP]
 > In order to make use of glyphs, you should at least have one nerd font installed on your system.
 Setting your default font as a nerd font is usually not required, as it may show glyphs smaller than they are supposed to be.
 However, you may need to include a nerd font family along with your default font, when configuring fonts for an application, in order to display the glyphs properly.